-For many years until she passed away in September 2018, Carol worked tirelessly to promote safe and environmentally responsible land development in our 2222 Hill Country corridor.
-She volunteered countless hours for various civic organizations and in the early 2000s, joined her dear friend Marceline Lasater in co-founding the Lake Austin Collective.
+For many years until she passed away in September 2018, Carol Lee worked tirelessly to promote safe and environmentally-responsible land development in our Ranch Road 2222 Hill Country corridor.
+She volunteered countless hours with various civic organizations, and in the early 2000s, joined her dear friend Marceline Lasater in co-founding the Lake Austin Collective (LAC).

-One of her greatest and final gifts to our community, however, may be the efforts she undertook to ensure almost 34 acres of Solera Reserve's undeveloped land be turned into a wildlife preserve.
-Shortly after Carol's passing, local entrepreneur and area neighbor Jonathan Coon generously donated this land to the Balcones Canyonlands Preserve (BCP), a program within Austin Water's Wildland Conservation Division, which oversees a vast land portfolio of more than 13,600 acres.
+One of her greatest and final gifts to our community, however, may have been posthumous with the conversion of 34 acres of undeveloped hill country land at Capital of Texas Highway 360 and RR 2222 into a wildlife preserve.
+Shortly after Carol's passing, HPI Real Estate Services & Investments purchased 45 acres of land in this area, of which, they donated 34 acres in honor of Carol's last wish.
+HPI’s generous donation was made in partnership with Jonathan Coon and in close contact with the City of Austin and LAC.
+This land is now within the Balcones Canyonlands Preserve (BCP), a program within Austin Water's Wildland Conservation Division, which oversees a vast portfolio of more than 14,000 acres of protected land.

 Lake Austin Collective is a Texas 501(c)(4) nonprofit organization that advocates for and empowers Lake Austin area neighbors, and works to protect our beautiful and irreplaceable Hill Country.